 If you are a high school senior or are currently on a gap year after graduating from high school, you can apply to Bryn Mawr as a first-year student.

-Bryn Mawr accepts Early Decision (fall and winter), Regular Decision, and transfer applications.
-See which application plan is best for you!
+Bryn Mawr accepts Early Decision (fall and winter) and Regular Decision applications.
 Admissions and Financial Aid applications are due at the same time.

 Early Decision: November 15 or January 1